Audi Q4 Sportback e-tron Review 2024

 The Audi e-tron is the largest electric car Audi currently makes, and it's around 30mm longer and 100mm wider than the Q4 e-tron.

-Depending on which version you buy, the electric range on a charge of the Audi Q4 Sportback e-tron is between 200 miles and 320 miles on the official testing.
+Depending on which version you buy, the electric range on a charge of the Audi Q4 Sportback e-tron is between 318 miles and 353 miles on the official testing for the latest models.
+In the real world, reckon on around 220-250 miles from a fully charged battery.